 Melt into The Belize Night

 Farther along, a tiny building with oval-shaped open windows and 50s-style dinette sets on a cement pad sports a sign that says: Merlene’s.
 We venture inside to inquire, and find Merlene, a large, grandmotherly woman in a dark alcove with a blackened, ancient-looking gas stove that looks like it’s been in use since the year she was born.
 She smiles warmly and urges us to sit, then serves us a splendid feast of fried conch and lobster with rice and beans.

 We soon enjoy another taste treat, scoops of lime, pineapple and banana gelato at Lorenzo’s Tutti Frutti, located on the main street.
 Creamy and intensely flavorful, it’s the best gelato either of us has ever had.
-We inquire about the provenance of the gelato, and the slender, quiet man who’s serving us says he’s Lorenzo, and that he makes the gelato fresh daily from the area’s abundant tropical fruits.
+We inquire about the provenance of the gelato, and the slender, quiet man who’s serving us says he’s Lorenzo, and that he makes the gelato fresh daily from the area’s abundant tropical fruits of Belize.
 He grew up in a restaurant family in Italy, and his mother is from France.
 He spends nine sunny months of the year in Placencia and closes up shop to visit family in Europe during the summer — the perfect way to experience both worlds.